baskotaaashu/ELK-Stack-Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because ansible uses playbooks to setup and update conifgurations in multiple host machines easily and quickly.
 Playbooks are easy to read, write and understand.The playbook used for Elk configuration was [install-elk.yml](Ansible/install-elk.yml).

-The playbook implements the following tasks:
+The playbook implements the following tasks on ElkStackVM1:
-- _Install the docker in the ElkStackVM1_
+- _Install the docker._
-- _Install python package manager: pip3_
+- _Install python package manager: pip3._
-- _Set the memory map area for the VM_
+- _Set the memory map area for the VM._
-- _Install python docker module_
+- _Install python docker module._
-- _Download the ELK Stack image and map corresponding ports_
+- _Download and launch the ELK Stack image and map corresponding ports._
-- _Ensure VM always starts with docker service enabled_
+- _Ensure VM always starts with docker service enabled._

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.